-The Crossrail causes surge in house prices by almost 82%, as Europe’s largest infrastructure project is underway, since given the green light to begin tunnelling in 2008.
+Europe’s largest infrastructure project is currently underway, since being given the green light to begin tunnelling in 2008.
+The Crossrail project, despite not even being completed yet, has caused a surge in house prices by almost 82%.

-The Crossrail is a 73 mile railway line that is expected to open late 2018 and will provide faster routes into London without changing to the underground.
+The Crossrail is a 73 mile railway line that is expected to open in late 2018, and will provide faster routes into London without making any changes to the underground.
 The line extends from Maidenhead to Shenfield, where house prices within a short walking distance of stations have risen by 5%, more than the local market, gaining a 43% average since 2008.

 The property market has undoubtedly soared with estate agents along the route seeing a greater number of investors taking the plunge into a growing market.
 The benefit will be increased rental demand and natural house price increases once the Crossrail is up and running.